-- 80. The FABC 50 General Conference drew our attention to certain important aspects of family life and ministry: - i) Faith formation of children and youth requires ministry to parents who are the most important mentors in the life of their children.
-Furthermore, the key moments in the faith journey of the children are the reception of the sacraments. - ii) Family movements within the parish can teach and support parents in their role as teachers of the faith.
+- a family radiates the Gospel, while becoming an evangelizer of many other families and of the neighbourhood (FC,123). - 80.
+The FABC 50 General Conference drew our attention to certain important aspects of family life and ministry: - i) Faith formation of children and youth requires ministry to parents who are the most important mentors in the life of their children.
+Furthermore, the key moments in the faith journey of the children are the reception of the sacraments. - parents in their role as teachers of the faith.
 So also, the Parish Family Cell can network with the Basic Ecclesial Communities (BECs), the Women's Cell and other parish associations to provide assistance to families in crises. - iii) The digital world is making the family a soft target.
 Hence, the Church needs to take this into account as it seeks to strengthen faith within the family. - iv) Interfaith married couples would need special pastoral care so as to be guided and integrated, together with their children into the life of the Church. - v) The teaching of the Church with regard to responsible parenthood needs to be specially promoted. - vi) Cross-generational mentoring of relationships need to be encouraged - vii) Families need to be assisted to develop skills to build and deepen relationships.
 This can be done through premarriage as well as post-marriage programs. - viii) There would be need of special support to and care of vulnerable members such as single men and women, sexual minorities, senior citizens, the aged and infirm, the bereaved, sick and differently abled, individuals and families in crises.

 81. We therefore seek to promote families where all live together in mutual respect and harmony, and where parents make quality time for themselves and their children so as to assist their growth and development as human beings and Christians.
 We strive to create Asian societies in which elders are respected and a culture of life is upheld.
 We hope to build in Asia societies where migrants are integrated and refugees are reunited with their families.
-We seek to establish a 'civilization of love', wherein families help other families, elders mentor younger couples, and safe communities - both real and virtual begin to form themselves - where children and youth can gradually grow as mature citizens and eventually missionary disciples.
+We seek to establish a 'civilization of love' wherein families help other families, elders mentor younger couples, and safe communities - both real and virtual begin to form themselves - where children and youth can gradually grow as mature citizens and eventually missionary disciples.